AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes maximum levels of inorganic arsenic in fish and seafood
+EU adopts maximum levels of inorganic arsenic in fish and seafood

-Draft Commission Regulation as regards maximum levels of inorganic arsenic in fish and other seafood
+Commission Regulation (EU) 2025/1891 as regards maximum levels of inorganic arsenic in fish and other seafood

 What is changing and why?

-The EU is proposing maximum levels for inorganic arsenic in fish and certain other seafoods (see Table 1).
-This is because a risk assessment by the European Food Safety Authority has concluded that current exposure to inorganic arsenic continues to pose a risk to consumers of lung, bladder, and skin cancers.
+The European Union (EU) has adopted maximum levels for inorganic arsenic in fish and certain other seafood (see Table 1).
+This is because a risk assessment by the European Food Safety Authority has concluded that current exposure to inorganic arsenic continues to pose a risk of lung, bladder, and skin cancers for consumers.

 Actions